How to Migrate from On Premise to Cloud

 Step 7: Establish Security Protocols

-In order to ensure a successful transition from on-premise to cloud migration, it is crucial to establish robust security protocols that safeguard sensitive organizational data from unauthorized access.
+In order to ensure a successful transition from on-premise to cloud migration, it is crucial to establish robust security protocols that safeguard sensitive organisational data from unauthorised access.

 These protocols should strike a balance between providing users with necessary access for job-related activities, such as remote login from home, while also maintaining strict security measures.